 • Completed Development and Operational Plan

-• Completed Hydrogeology Study
+• Completed Hydrogeology and Geotechnical Studie

 • Commenced preliminary discussions towards project financing